kminoda/autoware-map-loader-architecture-proposal/ReadMe.md

 ## Proposal B: passing area and map ids that the client already has
 The architecture of proposal B is shown below.
 In this proposal, `client 1` sends the following two data as a query:
-- mode (0: area loading, 1: differential area loading)
+1. mode (0: area loading, 1: differential area loading)
-- the map area that the client wants (i.e. spherical area)
+2. the map area that the client wants (i.e. spherical area)

+In case of `mode=0`, given the above two data, the `map_loader` returns all the map grids and their IDs that overlaps with the queried area.

 In addition, when the mode is set to differential area loading, `client 1` additionally sends the following query:

-- map ids that `client 1` already has
+3. map ids that `client 1` already has

+In case of `mode=1`, given the above three data, the `map_loader` returns...
+- the map grids and their IDs (for the grid that overlaps with the queried area and that is not included in the third data)
+- the map grids' IDs (for the grid that overlaps with the queried area and that is included in the third data)

-The differential DML is expected to use this mode.
+The differential DML is expected to use `mode=1`.
 (See also: [autoware_map_msgs/srv/LoadPCDMapsGeneral](./autoware_map_msgs/srv/LoadPCDMapsGeneral.srv))

 ![Proposed architecture](./figures/proposed_architecture_b.drawio.svg)